Academic Master

 Will Religion Ever Disappear?

-According to the BBC article “Will Religion ever disappear?” dated 19 December 2014, by Rachel Nuwer, it is clear that the rate of atheism around the world is on the rise.
-This prompts the author into examining if in deed in future spirituality will be a thing of the past.
+According to the BBC article “Will Religion Ever Disappear?” dated 19 December 2014, by Rachel Nuwer, it is clear that the rate of atheism around the world is on the rise.
+This prompts the author to examine if, in the future, spirituality will be a thing of the past.
 From the article, it is clear that no one can definitively tell about life after death, though the majority believe that life ends after death.
 Another group believes that God does not exist and that there is no afterlife nor a divine plan.
 The views expressed in the article separate state and religion.
-It is clear that secularism is as well spreading all over the world through some ancient Greek and Romans had spread their beliefs about religion all over the world.
-Many countries lack a defined state religion since they appreciate that their citizens have different religious practices.
-For example, in India, a majority of the population are Buddhists while the same country has Catholics, Protestants, and even Muslims.
-This makes India observe many religious holidays, by setting aside some days for that.

 Modernity and secularism in the contemporary world have contributed to moral degradation that was previously highly valued.
 For instance, in the modern world, people openly engage in sexual relationships when their parents are in full knowledge and other people in the society as well.
 This cannot be compared with the non-secular old societies, which frowned upon such practices (Wellman & Corcoran, 2013).
 From a religious point of view, fornication and adultery are a sin all over the world.
 In my opinion, secularism is not a bad idea when practiced in the right way.
 Manipulation of religious reading to fit the needs of people is very wrong.
-This explains why there is a crisis of faith in many places like the UK, Canada, the Czech Republic, and Estonia among other nations where religion was vital a century ago (Beyers, 2017).
-We should all exercise religious tolerance so that religion gets to stay whether it will be via love or fear.
+This explains why there is a crisis of faith in many places like the UK, Canada, the Czech Republic, and Estonia, among other nations where religion was vital a century ago (Beyers, 2017).
+We should all exercise religious tolerance so that religion gets to stay, whether it will be via love or fear.
 After all, even if we shun Christianity, Hinduism, Islam, and all others, superstitions, as well as spiritualism, shall prevail.
-In addition, human beings require feeling comforted during grief and will want to believe that there is something else after this life hence believers will remain the majority.
+In addition, human beings feel comforted during grief and will want to believe that there is something else after this life; hence, believers will remain the majority.

 References